Sorry, Garfield: Science says dogs are smarter than cats

 A paper accepted this week for publication in the journal Frontiers in Neuroanatomy reports that dogs' brains have more than twice as many cortical neurons — the cells linked to thinking, planning and complex behavior — than cats' brains do.

 The team, working at universities and zoos around the world, counted the number of cortical neurons in eight carnivorans, a large class of mammals that have teeth and claws that allow them to eat other animals.
-(That's different from carnivores, the much larger class of all meat-eating animals, including humans and other primates.)
+(That's different from carnivores, the much larger class of all meat-eating animals, including bears, raccoons and seals.)

 They found that dogs have about 530 million cortical neurons, while cats have about 250 million.